Leprosy

 London, ENG, GB

-Diana Lockwood practices in London, United Kingdom.
+Diana Lockwood practices practicing medicine in London, United Kingdom.
 Ms. Lockwood is rated as an Elite expert by MediFind in the treatment of Leprosy.
-Her top areas of expertise are Erythema Nodosum, Leprosy, Leishmaniasis, and Neuralgia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Erythema Nodosum, Leprosy, Leishmaniasis, and Neuralgia.

 What are the latest Leprosy Clinical Trials?